wp-plugins/facebook-wall-and-social-integration/readme.txt

 = Why my facebook profile feed not displaying properly? =

-If you created facebook application after 30th April 2014 and using it's token then profile feed may not be displayed for new facebook Graph API.Actually Displaying feed for profile shows only public and selected posts because of various restrictions.So it's not good to show profile feed.
+If you created facebook application after 30th April 2014 and using it's token then profile feed may not be displayed for new facebook Graph API(you may require profile id in a different way, contact for that).
+Actually Displaying feed for profile shows only public and selected posts because of various restrictions.So it's not good to show profile feed.

 = Can I show photos and videos in my Facebook feed? =